Renault Clio hatchback - Engines, drive & performance

 The latest Renault Clio matches its rivals in the handling department, with more responsive steering than the old model, plenty of grip and a reassuring resistance to body lean through tight corners.
 It strikes a good balance between solid handling and decent comfort.

 Renault Clio petrol engines

-We've already driven a prototype of the Clio E-Tech Hybrid, which uses a 1.6-litre petrol engine, two electric motors and a 1.2kWh lithium-ion battery.
-Because you can't plug in the Clio E-Tech, its closest rivals are the Toyota Yaris hybrid and forthcoming Honda Jazz.
-The car harvests energy from slowing down and puts it back into the battery, then using it to power the car up to 40mph.
+The Clio E-Tech Hybrid uses a 1.6-litre petrol engine, two electric motors and a 1.2kWh lithium-ion battery.
+Because you can't plug in the Clio E-Tech, its closest rivals are hybrid superminis like the Toyota Yaris hybrid and Honda Jazz, and there's currently no full-hybrid option for the Ford Fiesta, Vauxhall Corsa or Volkswagen Polo.
+The car harvests energy while slowing down and puts it back into the battery, then uses it to power the car at speeds up to 40mph.

 It's possible to put the Clio in a pure-electric mode, perhaps if you're in a town centre or car park for example, and nudging the gear lever into 'B' mode boosts the regenerative braking considerably, to the point the E-Tech can be driven almost entirely using the accelerator pedal.